 Because funeral homes could embalm the dead and keep the body preserved for the trip home, funeral homes were the next natural step from the parlor at the family home.
 But funeral homes respected the idea of the family parlor and named the rooms where funerals were held as parlors.

-If you’d like information about funerals at funeral homes in Dayton, OH, our compassionate and experienced staff at Glickler Funeral Home & Cremation Service can help.
+If you’d like information about our funeral home in Dayton, OH, our compassionate and experienced staff here at Glickler Funeral Home & Cremation Service can help.
 You can come by our funeral home at 1849 Salem Ave., Dayton, OH 45406, or you can contact us today at (937) 278-4287.